 So how to respond to a thank you email after interview?

-Here are a few examples of responses you can consider to thank you emails.
+Here are a few sample thank you emails you can consider.
 For a brief, polite response:

 If you are responding to a thank you email that includes a questions, consider: